-Implant-Retained Crowns & Bridges – Palm Bay, FL
+Dental Implant-Retained Dental Crowns & Bridges – Palm Bay, FL

 The Seamless Way to Fill the Gaps

 If you are missing one or more teeth, you know all too well the inconveniences of an incomplete smile.
 You may find it difficult to chew thoroughly, speak clearly, and smile with confidence.
 You are also at-risk for a number of oral health problems.
-While modern dentistry offers a few different ways to replace lost teeth, dental implants in Palm Bay are the strongest and most reliable.
-Let’s talk about how an implant-retained crown or bridge may be just what you need to regain the healthy, gap-free smile you deserve.
+While modern dentistry offers a few different ways to replace lost teeth, dental implants are the strongest and most reliable.
+Let’s talk about how dental implant-retained crowns and bridges in Palm Bay, FL may be just what you need to regain the healthy, gap-free smile you deserve.

 An implant-retained crown is a dental crown, similar to what you would get to restore a damaged tooth.
 However, instead of going on top of one of your remaining natural teeth, an implant-retained crown gets place on top of a dental implant.
 It is thus able to seamlessly replace a single missing tooth.